TavstalDev/BungeeAFK/docs/docs/configuration.md

 - `open-inv`: An empty inventory will be opened for the player to prevent clicks from impacting the world.
 - `nothing`: No action will be taken.

-#### Detection History (`auto-clicker.detection-history-size`)
-This is the number of detection events that will be stored in the history for each player.
-History can be viewed using the `/bafk auto-clicker detection-history <player>` command.
-Default is `10`.

 #### Disabled Servers for Auto Clicker Detection (`auto-clicker.disabled-servers`)
 This is a list of servers where auto clicker detection is disabled.
 Players on these servers will not be checked for auto clicker usage.